tommadness/KH2Randomizer/docs/settings/index.md

 * Randomize (one) - Chooses a single random command menu to use for the entire game.
 * Randomize (all) - Chooses random command menus for each world/location that has a unique command menu.
 * (individual command menus) - Forces all command menus to have the chosen appearance.

-**Randomize Character Costumes (Beta)** - If enabled, randomizes the different costumes that Sora/Donald/Goofy switch between in the different worlds (i.e. Space Paranoids could now be default Sora, while anywhere default Sora is used could be Christmas Town Sora).

-> **Warning** - this setting has been known to cause many crashes.

 ### Visuals (PC Panacea Only)